w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

 Easy to understand language is essential for some groups of people with disabilities to understand the content.
-Explain characteristics of easy to understand language, including clear words, short sentences, and active voice.
+Explain the characteristics of easy to understand language, including clear words, short sentences, and active voice.

 Discuss approaches for explaining the meaning of abbreviations and acronyms.